“Don’t lower your expectations to meet your performance. Raise your level of performance to meet your expectations.”

 This post looks at another key component of the model – Setting Clear Expectations: what it’s all about and how to achieve it.

-HR Success Elements Model
+Success Through People Model

 So What’s it all About?